bat/bat/doc/manual/readme.md

 create the reference guide first to create a tag file that is referenced from the manual

-To make latex recognize `\newcommand`, add it to `doc/bat.sty`, it is copied by the makefile to th latex subdirectory
+To make latex recognize `\newcommand`, add it to `doc/bat.sty`, it is copied by the makefile to the latex subdirectory

 To define the same commands also for mathjax, follow http://stackoverflow.com/questions/40270302 and add something to `doc/newcommands.js`